joergkrause/nyaf/docs/md/docs/forms/nbind.md

 ### Multi Attribute Binding

-the `n-bind` attribute is exclusive, so you can bind only one attribute.
+The `n-bind` attribute is exclusive, so you can bind only one attribute.
 That's fine for most cases, but sometimes you'll need multiple bindings.
 In Angular this is easy through the binding syntax around any element (`<input [type]="source" [value]="model">`).
 However, this would require a template compiler and additional editor support.
 To overcome a limitation here, a `bind` function available:

-In this example to properties are bound:
+In this example two properties are bound:

 ~~~tsx
 <input value={bind<T>(c => c.email)} type={bind<T>(c => c.toggleType)} n-bind />
 ~~~

+> The `n-bind` is still required to efficiently trigger the binder logic.
+It's now empty, though (default value is `true` internally).

 The binding handler is not provided, so it falls back to a `DefaultBindingHandler`, that binds uni-directional to the assigned attribute.
 That has two limitations.
 First, it's always uni-directional.
 Second, it can bind only to attributes of `HTMLElement`.
 Object properties, such as `textContent`or `innerText`